-- R. H. Quaytman R. H. Quaytman is a painter living in New York City.
-Over the last decade Quaytman’s practice has encompassed various roles, including artist, writer, and curator.
-Recent projects include the artist book Spine published in 2011, directorship (from 2005 to 2008) of the New York gallery known as Orchard, a collective of artists, filmmakers, and art historians.
-In 2009 Quaytman’s first solo museum exhibition was mounted at the ICA Boston, and in November 2010 the artist’s first survey opened at the Neuberger Museum of Art in Purchase, New York and traveled in June 2011 to the Basel Kunsthalle.
+- R. H. Quaytman is a painter living in New York City.
+Over the last decade her practice has encompassed various roles, including artist, writer, and curator.
+Recent projects include the artist book Spine published in 2011, directorship (from 2005 to 2008) of the New York gallery Orchard, a collective of artists, filmmakers, and art historians.
+In 2009 the artist’s first solo museum exhibition was mounted at the ICA Boston, and in November 2010 her first survey opened at the Neuberger Museum of Art in Purchase, New York and traveled in June 2011 to the Basel Kunsthalle.
 Quaytman has had solo exhibitions at Miguel Abreu Gallery, New York; Silberküppe, Berlin; Gladstone Gallery, Brussels; Daniel Buchholz, Cologne.

 - Taylor Baldwin is an artist living in Richmond, Virginia, and a former Triple Canopy contributing editor.
 His work deals with life in the desert, the specter of imminent catastrophe, and the subtle touches of geology, primarily through sculptural installation, drawing, and video.